sebastian-montero/sebastian-montero.github.io/content/about.md

 <br/>
 Apart from work, I also enjoy [music production](https://soundcloud.com/smxnt/popular-tracks), [film street photography](/brutalism), practising submission grappling, and running a small movie club.

 If you would like to chat, please reach out through any of my socials.
-I rotate my email with Hide My Email to avoid spam so in case you reach out, I'll reply with my actual email. 🛰️
+I rotate my this website's email to avoid spam so if you reach out, I'll reply with my real email. 🛰️